 - Grade 3 – this strain is severe and causes complete rupture of the muscles fibers and tendons.
 Sometimes, there is separation of the fibers due to repetitive stress injuries such as excessive lifting heavy objects.

-- The forearm is over-stretched such as performing strenuous activities.
+- Excessive stretching such as performing strenuous activities.

 - Heavy object suddenly falling on the forearms can accidentally damage the muscles.

 - Direct trauma inflicted to the forearm muscles caused by a fight or an assault